AmarilloArts/Amarillos-ARKit-Suite/README.md

 # How this addon was made

-I am actually not very good with python.
-I made this addon with ChatGPT by asking for what I needed, testing it in Blender, and correcting the parts that were wrong.
-Make of that what you will.
+I am not gonna claim too much credit.
+I made with by whipping ChatGPT for a few hours with a bunch of instructions.
+If that makes you not want to use this addon then go ahead and buy yourself an ice cream or something.